aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/svg-converter/svg-to-docx/_index.md

 ---
 title: Convert SVG to DOCX
+keywords: svg to docx, convert svg to docx, svg to docx conversion, svg to docx converter
+description: This article provides information on how to convert SVG to DOCX using Aspose.HTML API.
+You will learn about the supported SVG to DOCX conversion scenarios and consider examples to illustrate them.
+weight: 40
 type: docs
-weight: 40
 url: /net/converting-between-formats/svg-to-docx/
-description: This article provides information on how to convert SVG to DOCX using Aspose.HTML API.
-You will learn about the supported SVG to DOCX conversion scenarios and consider examples to illustrate them.
-keywords: svg to docx, convert svg to docx, svg to docx conversion, svg to docx converter
-lastmod: "2021-09-03"
+lastmod: 2021-09-03
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />